dmbarbour/wikilon/docs/AboutABC.md

         "abcx → ax^2 + bx + c" runPoly

 Assume this constructs a program that takes four arguments - a, b, c, x - then computes the specified polynomial.
 The number of arguments we take depends on polynomial's text value.
-Type checking `runPoly` is feasible with sophisticated, dependent type systems.
-But type inference is frequently difficult, requiring developers to construct a proof.
-Similar cases exist for printf-style text formatting and many other possible DSLs.
+Providing a type judgement for `runPoly` is feasible but non-trivial, requiring sophisticated dependent types and proofs that are inconvenient to embed in a bytecode.

-Fortunately, we do not need sophisticated types in this case and many like it.
+Similar scenarios exist for print formatting and DSLs.

-Our goal is statically predictable program structure.
+Fortunately, we do not need sophisticated types in these cases and many others.
 The polynomial text is right there.
 Statically.
-Evaluation in ABC is based on local rewriting, so that's all we need: it is not difficult to compute the polynomial program before type checking.
-We need only some way to tell our system to defer type analysis until after partial evaluation.
+So, even if we cannot provide a type for `runPoly`, we might be able to provide a simple type for the larger program if we partially evaluate `runPoly`.
+We only need some way to tell our system to defer type analysis until after partial evaluation.
 This is the province of *macros* in many languages.

 For ABC, I propose introducing a `{&macro}` annotation.
 Usage: